-If you get arrested and charged with a crime in America, a judge will people get arrested in America, a judge will generally set your bail—the amount of money you can put down to stay out of jail until your trial.
+If you get arrested and charged with a crime in America, a judge will generally set your bail—the amount of money you can put down to stay out of jail until your trial.
 Many people can't afford bail, a situation which has led to some calls for reform, but it's generally possible to get a bondsman to put up bail for you.
 If you don't show up for court, a warrant will be issued for your arrest and the court sends a notice to the bondsman saying they have 180 days to produce you or forfeit the full bail amount.

 That's where Uyen Vu comes in.